apache/spark/docs/graphx-programming-guide.md

 > Note in the above example only the vertex predicate is provided.
 The `subgraph` operator defaults
 > to `true` if the vertex or edge predicates are not provided.

-The `mask` operator also constructs a subgraph by returning a graph that contains the vertices and edges that are also found in the input graph.
+The [`mask`][Graph.mask] operator also constructs a subgraph by returning a graph that contains the vertices and edges that are also found in the input graph.
 This can be used in conjunction with the `subgraph` operator to restrict a graph based on the properties in another related graph.
 For example, we might run connected components using the graph with missing vertices and then restrict the answer to the valid subgraph.

+[Graph.mask]: api/graphx/index.html#org.apache.spark.graphx.Graph@mask[VD2,ED2](Graph[VD2,ED2])(ClassTag[VD2],ClassTag[ED2]):Graph[VD,ED]

 {% highlight scala %}
 // Run Connected Components